 Dental disease prevention has been a big frustration for kennels.
-If the correct steps are not taken to prevent dental disease the end result is unhealthy animals and infected mouths.
-Most prevention involves treating the mouth directly once or twice a day and is not doable on a consistent basis.
-This prevention has not worked well either because of the repetition and labor or the wrong product in the preventative.
+If the correct steps are not taken to prevent dental disease, the end results are unhealthy animals and infected mouths.
+Most prevention involves treating the mouth directly once or twice a day.
+However, this is not possible on a consistent basis.

-Revival has been working on kennel dental prevention through water and there have been some promising results!
-The first was to establish: why are there dental issues?
+Revival has been working on kennel dental care within water and there have been some promising results!
+First, we needed to establish: why are there dental issues?

-Plaque ?
-Tartar takes 4-5 days to form, so killing the plaque at least twice a week will prevent tartar build-up.
-Once the plaque is killed it can then be removed with mechanical chewing of dry food.
-The key here is to kill the plaque before it can mineralize and bond to enamel!
+Plaque --> tartar takes 4 to 5 days to form, so killing the plaque at least twice a week will prevent tartar buildup.
+Once the plaque is killed, it can then be removed with the mechanical chewing of dry food.

-By themselves, dental chews have not been the answer but once Chlorhexidine kills the plaque and the gingivitis is cleaned up, dental chews work!
+By themselves, dental chews have not been the answer, but once Chlorhexidine kills the plaque and the gingivitis is cleaned up, dental chews help.
 VET BASICS® Enzymatic Dental Chews

-are abrasive enough to help remove tartar build-up.
-Enzymatic chews can be safely used with other dental care products and is especially helpful for Yorkies and similar breeds known for their extreme tartar buildup.
-Remember your goal is to eliminate anesthetic dentals when possible.
+are abrasive enough to help remove tartar buildup.
+Enzymatic chews can be safely used with other dental care products and are especially helpful for Yorkies and similar breeds known for extreme tartar buildup.
+Your goal is to eliminate anesthetic dentals whenever possible.

-Breeders are genetically selecting away from dental issues but some dogs simply don’t have good teeth and require regular dental cleaning.
-Prevention will keep the gum line healthy longer preventing most issues.
-Preventing the majority of the dental issues makes it economical to do dental cleaning to the few who really need it.
+Although breeders are genetically selecting away from dental issues, some dogs simply don’t have good teeth and require regular dental cleaning.
+Prevention will keep the gum line healthy, longer preventing most issues.
+If you can prevent the majority of dental issues, it is economical to do the dental cleaning for the few who really need it.